NVIDIA/GenerativeAIExamples/docs/multi-turn.md

 - Enable the **Use knowledge base** checkbox when you submit a question.
 - [](./vector-database.md)
-- Stop the containers by running `docker compose -f deploy/compose/rag-app-multiturn-chatbot.yaml down` and `docker compose -f deploy/compose/docker-compose-vectordb.yaml down`.
+- Stop the containers by running `docker compose -f deploy/compose/rag-app-multiturn-chatbot.yaml down` and `docker compose -f deploy/compose/docker-compose-vectordb.yaml --profile llm-embedding down`.